Produce 101 China: Episode 8 ()

-Episode 9 (June 16, 2018)
+Episode 9 ()

 In this episode, the elimination instead, took place on a cruise unlike the past few rounds.
 From there, 14 of them were eliminated, leaving only 22 contestants who will be participating in the finals.
 The girls were then asked to choose between the songs "Bye Bye Baby" (Wang Ju, Wu Xuanyi, Yamy, Duan Aojuan, Lai Meiyun, Gao Qiuzi, Sunnee, Fu Jing, Liu Renyu, Li Zixuan, Angela Hui) and "Full Bloom" (Meng Meiqi, Li Ziting, Yang Chaoyue, Zi Ning, Gao Yingxi, Qi Yandi, Xu Mengjie, Lu Xiaoyu, Wu Yingxiang, Qiang Dongyue, Chen Yihan).

-Episode 10 (June 23, 2018)
+Episode 10 ()

 This episode begins with all 101 contestants dancing to the theme song "Produce 101 Girls" (Pick Me).
-The girls then performed either a "vocal" or "dance" performance individually and at the end of everyone's solo performance, performed as a group in their respective divisions.
+The girls then performed either a "dance" or "vocal" performance individually.
+The dance group performed Ariana Grande's Break Free, and the vocal group performed Penny Tai's 路.
 The episode thereafter cuts to the girls performing "Against Odds", followed by "Full Bloom" accordingly to their groups assigned in Episode 9.
 By the end of the episode, the rankings were announced and Meng Meiqi (with a vote count of 185,244,357), was crowned first place and center of the group, with Wu Xuanyi at second (with a vote count of 181,533,349).
 It was also revealed that the debuting group will be called "Rocket Girls 101".
 With that, the show ended with the newly formed group performing to their debut song "Rocket Girls".